k-mccoy11/deploy-active-directory/README.md

 <img src="https://i.imgur.com/Ze0Em5e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Wonderufl Client-1 is now a part of the domain.
-Now we will set up remote desktop for non-administrative users on Client-1.
-We have to log into Client-1 as an admin and open system properties.
-Click on "Remote Desktop", allow "domain users" access to remote desktop.
-After completing those steps you should be able to log into Client-1 as a normal user.
+Now, Device-1 is a part of the domain.
+Set up a remote desktop for non-administrative users on Device-1.
+We have to log into Device-1 as an admin and open system properties.
+Click on "Remote Desktop" and allow "domain users" access to the remote desktop.
+After completing those steps, you should be able to log into Device-1 as a user.
 </p>
 <br />